 In this section, two gradient-based methods are designed to efficiently \textit{correct} the safe controllers, whilst the \textit{prediction} enhancement is considered by combining \eqref{predition_interior_point}.
 First, the gradient-based descent law with prediction is designed as

 where $\gamma > 0$ is the learning rate.
 The basic idea of this correction is to directly decrease the objective function $f_u$ by its negative gradient, assuring that $f_u$ is non-creasing all the time.
-Since the gradient-based method will converge to the optimizer for time-invariant problem, it is expected that \eqref{gradient_PClaw_continuous} can find the optimal time-varying solutions by gradient based correction and Hessian based prediction.
-Notice that the inverse of Hessian $\nabla^{-1}_{yy} f_u(y, x, \vartheta)$ is already computed for prediction, the Newton method is thus likely to be introduced to accelerate the convergence process of the approximate solution $y$ to $y^*$ \cite{prediction_correction_interior_point}.
-The Newton based prediction-correction dynamics of the approximate optimal solution is given as
+Since the gradient-based method will converge to the optimizer for time-invariant problems, it is expected that \eqref{gradient_PClaw_continuous} can find the optimal time-varying solutions by gradient-based correction and Hessian-based prediction.

+Notice that the inverse of Hessian $\nabla^{-1}_{yy} f_u(y, x, \vartheta)$ is already computed for prediction, the Newton method can be used for accelerating the convergence process of the approximate solution $y$ to $y^*$ \cite{prediction_correction_interior_point}.
+The Newton-based prediction-correction dynamics of the approximate optimal solution is given as

-Intuitively, the prediction term keeps the residual error $r$ independent from the evolution of system state $x(t)$ and time-varying immediate objective $f_0$, whilst the gradient method or the Newton method tends to reduce this error $r$.
+Intuitively, the prediction term keeps the residual error $r$ independent of the evolution of system state $x(t)$ and time-varying immediate objective $f_0$, whilst the gradient method or the Newton method tends to reduce this error $r$.
 The convergence results of both methods are presented as follows, where all proofs of the results are given in Appendix.